natanzeraa/learning-java/README.md

 ---

+### Array List

+This is also an array but a little bit different way to work with.
+Basically Array Lists are dynamic arrays, you don't need to predefine its length.

+Every Array List is gonna store a certain type of elements, and it can be any type available in Java.

+You can add and remove as many elements as you want, and everything is ok!

+**Structure**

+    ArrayList<type> variableName = new ArrayList<type>();

+- Declare ArrayList type first
+- Than write what type of elements its gonna store
+- Declare the variable name
+- And initialize the array

+You can also initialize it with or without values in it.

+**Structure:**

+    ArrayList<type> variableName = new ArrayList<type>(Arrays.asList(values, separated, by, comma));

+- Do the same as the first one
+- Import Arrays from java.util.Arrays
+- Call the asList() method
+- Pass the values separating them by comma

+**Example:**

+    ArrayList<String> brands = new ArrayList<>(Arrays.asList("Apple", "Microsoft", "Nvidia"));

+You can see the arrays file here: [Arrays.java](https://github.com/natanzeraa/learning-java/blob/main/Arrays.java)

+---

 ## Loops

-*Loops are ways to iterate over a list of any type or even a certain amount of times given by an integer number.*
+Loops are ways to iterate over a list of any type or even a certain amount of times given by an integer number.

-*But first you might understand how it works and how to write it correctly:*
+But first you might understand how it works and how to write it correctly:

 ### For Loop